nukata/lisp-in-go/IMPLEMENTATION-NOTES.md

 >
 ```

-Several functions and macros of Lisp are defined within
+Several functions and macros of Lisp are defined in the initialization script
-the initialization script `Prelude`.
+`Prelude`.
 It runs at the beginning of the `Main` function:

 ```Go